-Psychedelics hold promise for those struggling with eating disorders – 9% of the world’s population according to the National Association of Anorexia Nervosa and Associated Disorders.
+Psychedelics hold growing promise for people struggling with eating disorders – conditions that affect around 9% of the global population according to the National Association of Anorexia Nervosa and Associated Disorders .

-These states primarily affect women, and now more and more of them are revealing how psychedelics help them get out of the constant cycle of dissatisfaction, body dysmorphia and accompanying anxiety, depression and stress.
-They explain how using psychedelics helped them develop a new relationship with their eating disorder and improve their self-image.
+Eating disorders primarily affect women, and more and more of them are starting to speak openly about how psychedelic experiences helped them step out of a constant cycle of dissatisfaction, body dysmorphia and the anxiety, depression and chronic stress that often go with it.
+Many women describe that, under professional guidance, psychedelics allowed them to build a new relationship with their eating disorder and slowly soften the way they see and speak to their own bodies.

 Understanding negative body image

-To better understand these conditions, we must first understand body image.
-For most women, it’s not as simple as liking or disliking their own bodies.
-Body image is complex and can include a combination of our feelings, beliefs and perceptions of how our body looks to us and others, an understanding of what it can do, and its estimated size.
+To better understand how psychedelics might help, we first need to understand what body image actually is.
+For most women it is not as simple as “liking” or “disliking” their own bodies.
+Body image is complex and dynamic: it includes our feelings, beliefs and automatic thoughts about how our body looks to us and to others, what we think it is “allowed” to do, how we judge its size and shape, and how much space we feel we are allowed to take up in the world.

-Potential of psychedelics in building positive body image
+Potential of psychedelics in building a more positive body image

 Research to date

-Ketamine is a non-classical psychedelic that can alter consciousness for a short period of time.
-The antidepressant properties of this synthetic compound have been studied for the treatment of major depression, post-traumatic stress disorder and OCD.
+Ketamine is a so-called non-classical psychedelic (or dissociative anaesthetic) that can alter consciousness for a relatively short time.
+The antidepressant properties of this synthetic compound have been studied in major depression, post-traumatic stress disorder and obsessive-compulsive disorder.
+In the context of eating disorders, ketamine-assisted therapy may temporarily reduce intense suicidal thoughts, loosen rigid cognitive patterns and give patients a brief “window of opportunity” to engage more fully with psychotherapy.
+Research in this specific area is still in its early stages.

-Ayahuasca is a fermented herbal drink that contains dimethyltryptamine (DMT), one of the most potent psychedelic drugs known for its role in shamanic or religious ceremonies.
-The brew has been used as a sacred ritual by various indigenous tribes of South America for at least 1000 years .
-Travelers often claim mystical and transcendent visions that lead to self-discovery.
+Ayahuasca is a fermented herbal brew that contains dimethyltryptamine (DMT), one of the most powerful psychedelic compounds known, traditionally used in shamanic and religious ceremonies.
+The preparation has been a sacred ritual medicine for various Indigenous tribes of South America for at least a thousand years.
+Participants often describe mystical, transcendent visions, encounters with symbolic figures and intense self-insight.

 Reclaiming ownership of your body with psychedelics

-We do not encourage the cultivation and consumption of psychoactive substances, the text is educational and is the private opinion of the author.
+We do not encourage the cultivation or consumption of psychoactive substances.
+This text is educational and expresses the private opinion of the author.
+Any decisions about treatment options – including participation in clinical research on psychedelics – should always be made together with qualified medical and psychological professionals.

 Sources